 Bone broth was popularised by Dr Kellyann, pioneer of the ’21 Day Bone Broth Diet’.
-This involves consuming paleo-based meals for 5 days of the week.
+This involves consuming paleo-based meals 5 days a week.
 Bone broth is then consumed as snacks within these meals, and as meal replacements on the 2 remaining ‘fasting’ days of the week.
 Dieters inherently refrain from dairy, grains, refined sugar, alcohol, gluten, soy and processed foods.

 What Does the Science Say?

 Several studies have provided definitive evidence that hydrolysed collagen supplements (i.e. collagen broken down into its constitutive amino acids) may alleviate joint pain associated with osteoarthritis.
 However, the jury is still out on whether collagen supplementation holds true to other wellness claims.

 Collagen is primarily made up of the amino acids hydroxyproline, proline and glycine.
 These amino acids are the functional constituents of collagen.
-Enzymes such as collagenase must break down any whole collagen we’ve consumed into these amino acids before it can be absorbed into our bloodstream and utilised by the body.
+Enzymes such as collagenase break down any whole collagen we’ve consumed into these amino acids before it is absorbed into our bloodstream and utilised by the body.

 Similarly, more than 80% of Australian adults do not meet their fibre requirements.
 The lack of wholegrains on the bone broth diet would undoubtedly compound this.
-Wholegrains are an beneficial component of a healthy diet and their beneficial effects extend far beyond keeping our bowels regular.
+Wholegrains are a beneficial component of a healthy diet and their beneficial effects extend far beyond keeping our bowels regular.

 The Bottom Line

-If you’ve been advised by a health practitioner to consume collagen supplements for joint pain, it’s best you follow their advice rather than drinking copious amounts of bone broth.
+If you’ve been advised by a health practitioner to consume collagen supplements for joint pain or injury recovery, it’s best you follow their advice rather than drinking copious amounts of bone broth.
 Similarly, address any concerns for a particular ailment with the relevant practitioner.
 If you are otherwise healthy, aim to eat a wide variety of fruit, vegetables, dairy, grains and protein sources.